You have given me your best, and I love you for it.

 You’ve changed me for the better.
-You’ve inspired me to write this Love Letter to Mexico.
+You’ve inspired me, dear Mexico, to write this sappy Love Letter.

 Yes, there is a dark side to you.
 Every country has one.
 But even in the poverty-stricken areas I have visited, people have treated me well, and I’ve tried to return the kindness.
 I never felt in danger in any single spot anywhere in your country.
 I’ve walked around alone, as a woman, at night, with no fear.

 Language could have been a barrier, but it wasn’t.
 Mexicans always had patience with me as I fumbled along with minimal, horrible Spanish and my effort was always appreciated by your patient people.
 Now, after so many months in your country, I can communicate on a very basic level of Spanish.
 Este bien.
 Eres muy amables.
 Gracias.

 Let me please take a moment to apologize for the behavior of many Americans.

 I’ve seen how American tourists in hot spots like Playa del Carmen or Puerta Vallarta sometimes treat your people.
 Please know: not all Americans are greedy and self-centered pricks.
 There are many expats and travelers who hold Mexico and Mexicans in high regard – people like me.